A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 Children's Science Explorium

-Tracy Snyder Molina: This hands-on science center offers semi-permanent interactive exhibits pertaining to all aspects of the physical sciences.
+Tracy Snyder Molina said: This hands-on science center offers semi-permanent interactive exhibits pertaining to all aspects of the physical sciences.
 The Explorium also hosts traveling exhibits about the human body, outer space, natural disasters and more.
 Check the website for current exhibits.
 They offer a variety of activities including monthly Science Squad classes with a different topic each month, monthly Make & Takes drop-in classes and free Weekend Science programming.
 There's also an interactive Science Playground to explore and carousel.

 Cost: Suggested donation of $5 per person. $1 per carousel ride.